aferikoglou/GenHLSOptimizer/README.md

-# HLS Directive DSE based on Genetic Algorithms
+# HLS Directives DSE based on Genetic Algorithms

 In this project we created an optimizer able to automatically perform High-Level Synthesis directives Design Space Exploration leveraging genetic algorithms.